Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Introduction

 After this, Hardy refined some of the methods used in their paper to find almost surely sharp bounds for $M_{f_{st}}(x)$ \cite{shardy23}.
 Hardy found that for all $\epsilon > 0$, one almost surely has that

 and for any $\epsilon>0$, one has

 where $\log_k(x)$ denotes the $k$-fold iterated logarithm.
 As noted in his paper, these bounds resemble the law of the iterated logarithm very strongly.
-In this paper, we will combine the methods of Caich and Hardy to prove an upper bound for $M_f(x)$. \begin{theorem} For any $\epsilon>0$ we have almost surely \end{theorem} When we restrict to integers with a single large prime factor (ie $P(n) > \sqrt{x}$ where $P(n)$ is the largest prime factor to divide $n$), we are able to sharpen this upper bound (by adapting the work of Mastrostefano \cite{mastrostefano2022almost}). \begin{theorem} For any $\epsilon > 0$ we have almost surely \end{theorem} We delay the proof of Theorem \ref{sharp_restricted_ub} until Section \ref{mastro_variant}.
-Neither of these are sharp bounds, which can be seen by looking at the interesting exponents appearing.
-These were chosen since they demonstrate the method of proof without being too inconvenient to prove (and are reasonably close to the $3/4$ and $1/4$ exponents which appear in Caich and Mastrostefano's work).
-In particular, they highlight one of the issues with the method we use to control the random Euler products which appear later.
-We will also prove an almost sure lower bound for $M_f(x)$ using an adapted version of Hardy's method. \begin{theorem} There exist arbitrarily large $x$ such that \end{theorem} It seems likely that one can prove a lower bound when restricting to integers with one large prime factor of the shape
+In this paper, we will combine the methods of Caich and Hardy to prove an upper bound for $M_f(x)$. \begin{theorem} For any $\epsilon>0$ we have almost surely \end{theorem} When we restrict to integers with a single large prime factor (ie $P(n) > \sqrt{x}$ where $P(n)$ is the largest prime factor to divide $n$), we are able to get a conjecturally sharp upper bound (by adapting the work of Mastrostefano \cite{mastrostefano2022almost}). \begin{theorem} For any $\epsilon > 0$ we have almost surely \end{theorem} We delay the proof of Theorem \ref{sharp_restricted_ub} until Section \ref{mastro_variant}.
+The first bound is not sharp, but the author conjectures the second bound is.
+The reason for the first upper bound not being sharp will be explained later in the paper.
+We will also prove an almost sure lower bound for $M_f(x)$ using an adapted version of Hardy's method. \begin{theorem} There exist arbitrarily large $x$ such that \end{theorem} It seems likely that one can prove a lower bound of

-by appealing to the work of Harper with some changes \cite{harper23}.
+when restricting to integers whose largest prime factor is greater than $\sqrt{x}$ by appealing to the work of Harper with some changes \cite{harper23}, which would obtain sharp bounds in this case.
 In Hardy's work, he showed that a main contribution to this sum came from

 when $s=1/2$ (in other words, the large fluctuations come from the size of this random Euler product.
 The Rademacher Euler product is given by

 Geis and Hiary showed that for $s = \sigma+it$

 as $\sigma \to 1/2^+$ \cite{geishiary23} (in this paper we inspect this convergence in a more quantitative manner).
 If the heuristic in the Steinhaus case persisted, then this would suggest large fluctuations of the size